iamgrewal/mesh-networking/README.md

    - Check .link files in `/etc/systemd/network/`
    - Verify MAC addresses with `ip link show`
    - Check logs at `/var/log/network-rename.log`

+4. Menu Script Issues
+   - Ensure all scripts are executable with `chmod +x scripts/*.sh`
+   - Check for proper permissions with `ls -la scripts/`
+   - Verify script paths with `which mesh-menu.sh`

 ## Contributing